Dentures in Turkey

 Also called dental bridges, these are non-removable prosthetics attached to adjacent natural teeth or implants.
 They provide a permanent solution but often require altering nearby teeth.

-How do flexible partial dentures work?
+How do flexible partials work?

-Made from soft, pliable materials like Vamplets, these dentures are lightweight, comfortable, and adapt to the contours of the mouth.
+Made from soft, pliable materials like Vamplets, these are lightweight, comfortable, and adapt to the contours of the mouth.
 They are ideal for patients with sensitive gums or metal allergies.

-Are there any metal-free partial dentures available?
+Are there any metal-free options available?

 Yes.
 Metal-free options use thermoplastic or acrylic materials, offering better aesthetics and reducing allergic reactions.
 They're often preferred for patients seeking a more natural look.